 While researching this post I was shocked about how little is written about this topic.
-Clearly academia continues to discount the sales profession.
+Clearly, academia continues to discount the sales profession.
 The lack of hard academic research and formal university sales curriculums further highlights this “player hating.”
-Is it because professional sales people are still seen as snake oil salesmen?
+Is it because professional salespeople are still seen as snake oil salesmen?
 Or is there just a lack of interest in professional selling?
-My prediction is that sales is still not considered a hard skill or discipline like marketing or finance.
-Well that is about to change.
+My prediction is that sales

 1870 – Insurance Begins Role Specialization with Hunters & Farmers

 Eventually, the successful sales reps had no time to prospect or sell because all their time was spent collecting monthly payments (sound familiar?).
 To solve this misallocation of time and resources, the insurance industry developed role specialization from an Account Executive/Hunter and Account Manager/Farmer perspective.
 “The terms ‘hunter’ and ‘farmer’ were coined by the insurance industry in the 1870s to describe ‘producers’ (those who wrote new business) and ‘collectors’ (those who collected the weekly premiums).”

 This new sales structure was an instant success and quickly spread to other industries outside of insurance.
 Role specialization and process improvement become the first major advancements in the history of professional selling.